ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-nooploop-tofsense-f.rst

 .. note::
     Support for this sensor is available in firmware versions 4.5 and later.

-The `TOFSense F/FP <https://ftp.nooploop.com/software/products/tofsense-f/doc/TOFSense-F_Datasheet_V1.2_en.pdf>`__ is
+The `TOFSense F/FP/F2 Mini/F2/F2 P <https://ftp.nooploop.com/downloads/tofsense/TOFSense-F_Datasheet_V2.0_en.pdf>`__ is
-lightweight rangefinder module that provides fast and accurate distance measurements up to 25 meters (FP variant only).
+lightweight rangefinder module that provides fast and accurate distance measurements up to 50 meters (F2 P variant only).
-ArduPilot currently supports this sensor only via UART.
-I2C support will be added in the future.
+ArduPilot currently supports this sensor through UART or IIC.

 Connecting via UART to Autopilot